openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2_routed.rst

         external_resource_segment_id: 730769f8-e78f-42a3-9dd4-367a212e49ff

-Previously we already added the `external_resource_network_id` and `external_resource_subnet_id` for the network in the upper level hirarchy.
+Previously we already added the `external_resource_network_id` and `external_resource_subnet_id` for the network in the upper level hierarchy.

 In addition we add the `external_resource_vip_id` of the VIP of the stack which should be reused for this network (Storage).